Fudge shops in Cornwall: 7 of the best places to go

 Buttermilk is born and bred in Cornwall.
 What started as a humble shop in Padstow (which is still going today) has expanded to Port Isaac and online so you can get delicious Cornish fudge delivered straight to your front door.
 Despite its great success, Buttermilk continues to make its fudge in store by craft confectioners ensuring you still get the authentic homemade crumbly taste that makes Cornish fudge so tasty.

 Situated on Kings Road overlooking the turquoise sea and rolling green scenery of St Mawes, Fudge and More has a reputation for some of the best fudge (and ice cream) in Cornwall.
 From traditional clotted cream and vanilla, to cappuccino and lemon meringue, there are plenty of flavours on offer to sate the appetite of any fudge aficionado.
-Also worth mentioning is the Christmas flavoured fudge that’s on offer at the moment.
-Mince pie, Christmas cake, Marzipan and Bailey’s flavoured fudge are on the menu for a limited time only.

 Yet another family run fudge shop in Cornwall (we're so proud of our independents); no real trip to Fowey is complete without popping into Middletons to stock up on crumbly Cornish fudge.
 Inside you'll find rows upon rows of fudge on the shelves - the only difficulty is choosing what to have.